 - 12 BEAUTIFUL DYNAMIC COLORS (Including Special Gold and Silver) Best Face or Body Paint...

-- Twist up Face Painting Kit protect from breakage.
-Comews with Hard Travel Case for storage...
+- SAFE FOR KIDS.
+Twist up Face Painting Kit protect from breakage.
+Broad tip for kids safety...

 - BIGGER Sticks than most facepaint crayon pencil sets.
 ERGONOMIC design provides the...